CCCG Addiction and Recovery Services

 Clinical Evaluation and Court Ordered Services

-We offer Clinical Evaluations, Alcohol/Drug Evaluations and Anger Management Evaluations.
-These assessments are usually mandated through the court, state, and/or probation officer, or suggested by a lawyer.
+We offer DUI Clinical Evaluations, Alcohol/Drug Evaluations and Interventions.
+These assessments may be mandated through the court, state, and/or probation officer, suggested by a lawyer, or requested by family members.
 The evaluations are used as a tool to determine one’s need for treatment.
 After the evaluation, recommendations are given as to the level of care needed.

 Outpatient Services (Level I)